Short Fiction & Poetry

 Then I hide him in my garden.

-The Science of Transient Cartography (2100 words).
+The Science of Transient Cartography (2100 words, science fiction).
 Published in The Daily Tomorrow, February 2025.

 Note: Available to subscribers only.